Sugared Cranberries as Garnish for Cocktails, Dessert & More

-Once rolled in sugar and then dried, these sugared cranberries develop a slightly crunchy, candy shell.
+Once rolled in sugar and then dried, these sugared cranberries develop a thin and crunchy candy shell.
 But the berries retain their bright, jewel-tone hue and soft flesh underneath the candy coating.
-Best of all, this easy candied cranberry recipe only requires two ingredients, just fresh cranberries and ordinary, granulated sugar.

-Making sugar-coated cranberries is a two-step process.
-First, you make a simple syrup with sugar and water and soak the cranberries in the sugar syrup.
-Then you drain the cranberries before rolling them in sugar.
+Second, you drain the cranberries or remove them from the syrup with a slotted spoon and let them dry out for at least an hour before rolling them in granulated sugar.
 The effect makes the fruit look like a frosted cranberry, as though each berry was dusted with snow.

-You can store the cranberries, refrigerated, in an air-tight container for up to one week.
-If they start to feel soft or weepy, just roll them in additional sugar before using as a garnish or snack.
+You can store the cranberries in an air-tight container for about 4-5 days.
+If they start to feel soft or weepy, just roll them in additional sugar before using the fruits as a garnish or snack.

 The process of making sugar-rolled cranberries couldn’t be easier but it does take time to soak and drain the berries, so map out your timing before you start.